laurelherting/lmh-headspace/AWS/architecture.md

 1. Via console
 2. Programmatically - Using command line
 3. Using Software Developers Kit (SDK)
+  * Use to call services from programming languages

 ### Successful upload = HTTP 200 code